Current Fire Danger in Rocky Mountain National Park

 Fire is a serious danger in the mountain west.
 It is therefore important to stay aware of the changing conditions and restrictions so each of us can help prevent the start of wildfires.

 The current rating comes from: https://gacc.nifc.gov/rmcc/dis...
-(Rocky Mountain National Park is included in the East Divide FDRA and the West Divide FDRA.
-We use the higher of the two ratings.)
+(Rocky Mountain National Park is located in the "Divide" portion of the map.)

 Stage 1 Fire Restrictions